vishnuvardhan999333/mad_23012531040_pratical2/README.md

+aim:Create Activity to display “Hello World” in TextView in the center of Activity screen with yellow (android:background="#FFFF00") layout background of Activity.
+TextView properties should be Holo Blue color (android:textColor=@android:color/holo_blue_bright), 27sp font size (android:textSize="27sp") and make text style bold and italic (android:textStyle="bold|italic").
+After creating Activity, demonstrate functions of Activity Life Cycle by using Log message, Toast message & Snackbar message.
+All methods of Activity life cycle should be printed in Logcat.
 # Android Activity Lifecycle and Basic UI Demo

 This Android application serves as a practical demonstration of the Android Activity Lifecycle and basic UI components.